XDATA-Year-3/geojs-storm/README.md

 ## Requirements

-Python (versions 2.5 or 3.3 or above should work)
+Python (versions 2.5 or 3.3 or above should work), or any other web server.

 ## To Run
 python -m SimpleHTTPServer 8000